 Although you know that it is possible to recover files from emptied Trash on Mac, you can not find out those deleted and marked data on the drive since the macOS does not recognize them.
 Then there comes professional Mac file recovery software, which can scan out deleted and lost files on the drive.

-Among all the data recovery software, iBoysoft Mac Data Recovery stands out for its advanced file scanning algorithms, high recovery rate, fast scanning&recovery speed, etc. It is easy to use and supports the latest macOS 12 and Apple-silicon-based Macs.
+Among all the data recovery software, iBoysoft Mac Data Recovery stands out for its advanced file scanning algorithms, high recovery rate, fast scanning&recovery speed, etc. It is easy to use and supports the latest macOS 12 and Apple silicon Mac.

 Let's see how to recover emptied Mac Trash with iBoysoft Mac Data Recovery.

-- 4. Click on Scan button to start the scanning process.
+- 4. Click on the Scan button to start the scanning process.

 - 5. Preview the files in the searching results and choose files that you want to get back.

 - 6. Click Recover to recover those deleted files from Mac.

 Besides, iBoysoft Mac Data Recovery can excellently handle various kinds of situations to help recover data from MacBook SSD, recover data from crashed/dead MacBook Pro, rescue files when your Mac won't turn on, and so forth.

 Recover files from emptied Trash without any software

 The prerequisite is that you have backed up the Mac before you emptied the Trash, whether you backed up to an external hard drive or uploaded to the iCloud drive.
 Now check the detailed steps below to recover files from emptied Trash from a backup.